 Value for Money

-- Professional: Advanced features like custom logic and unlimited Zaps.
+- Professional: Advanced features like conditional logic, multi-step Zaps, and unlimited premium app connections.

 Zapier Specs